p4ali/Notes/pluralsight/python.md

 * Shipping working and maintainable code

 ## Comparing with other programming languages
 Everything in Python is an object, and almost everything has attributes and methods. e.g., all functions have a build-in attribute `__doc__`, which return the doc string defined in the function's source code.
-The `sys` module is an object which ahs an attribute called `path`.
+The `sys` module is an object which has an attribute called `path`.
 * Statically typed language - A language in which types are fixed at compile time, e.g. Java and C
 * Dynamically typed languate - A language in which types are discovered at execution time.
 Javascript, VBScript and Pythong/Ruby/Racket are dynamically typed, because they figure out what type a variable is when you first assign it a value.
 * Strongly typed language - A language in which types are always enforced.
 Java and Python are strongly typed.
 If you have an integer, you can't treat it like a string whithout explicityly converting it.